Admissions Committee for Ph.D.

 Presentation (up to 10 slides)

-Guidelines for candidates for the regular track/direct track: In the admission interview after the presentation by the candidate, a discussion will be held and questions will be raised by the committee members.
+Guidelines for candidates for the regular track/direct track: In the admission interview, after the presentation by the candidate, a discussion will be held, and the committee members will raise questions.
 Therefore, you need to prepare a presentation based on the research statement you have written.
 The length of the presentation will be up to 7 minutes.

 The length of the presentation will be up to 10 slides, including: